 Mercy, as I intend it here, is love encountering evil and overcoming it, healing it, redeeming it and raising out of its ruins surpassing goods that could never have been apart from these evils.
-Though God never positively wills an evil, He permits evil only in view of the greater goods He might draw from them.
+Though God never positively wills an evil, he permits it only in view of the greater goods he might draw from them.
 And it is mercy that sustains the mysterious logic of the felix culpa, the “happy fault” of Adam that we sing of in the Exultet at the Easter Vigil.

 The whole economy of God’s work in Jesus is at heart a work of mercy, with the Passion being the inner core of that heart.
 In the Resurrection, God the Father accepted his Son’s sacrifice as a new and eternal mode of God’s being God: in the heart of the eternal Trinity is forever the risen Body of Jesus ever-marked with the signs of the Passion.
 God now, only and for all ages, relates to creation through the open wounds of the Risen Christ.

-In this sense, I have always found the Chaplet to be a superb way to prepare for, and extend forward the celebration of the holy Eucharist into life.
+In this sense, I have always found the Chaplet to be a superb way to prepare for, and extend forward, the celebration of the Holy Eucharist into life.
 It shapes in me a deeper awareness of my sharing in Christ’s royal priesthood through Baptism.
-This priesthood calls me to — at every moment — offer both my own life as a living sacrifice to God (Romans 12:1) for the life of the world, and to offer the living sacrifice of Christ Himself.
+This priesthood calls me to—at every moment—offer both my own life as a living sacrifice to God (Rom.
+12:1) for the life of the world, and to offer the living sacrifice of Christ himself.